Mr. Market – Benjamin Graham’s Famous Value Investing Allegory

 Mr. Market Can Help You Buy or Sell Any Investment

 The beauty of the Mr. Market allegory is that you can use it in any business field, whether buying equipment, building a law practice, buying or selling a hotel, building rental houses, trading art, launching a vineyard … the list is endless.
-By applying a value investing strategy, you can protect yourself from overpaying and making foolish emotional mistakes.
+By applying a value investing strategy, you can help protect yourself from overpaying and making foolish emotional mistakes.
 It is another testament to the genius of Benjamin Graham and his value investing strategy.